Solving Dog Dilemmas

 Spring time is also the time of year for Foxtail and grass awns.
 These plants can lodge in the skin, ears, eyes and nose of unfortunate pets; some requiring surgical removal.
 Keep your grounds mowed and don’t allow access to areas where these plants grow.

-Pets traveling in pickup trucks should ride in the cab or in a secured crate in the bed of the truck, not in the truck’s open bed.
+Traveling pets: Traveling with your pet in a pickup truck, they should ride in the cab or in a secured crate in the bed of the truck, not in the truck’s open bed.
 If your dog rides in the back of the truck and you stop suddenly, swerve, or are hit by another car, he could easily be thrown from the truck into the path of traffic.
 There is always the possibility that he/she will jump out and chase another animal into oncoming traffic.
 Make sure windows are not left too far down allowing your pet to escape.

 Avoid leaving windows and doors open; a determined dog can easily tear through a screen.
 If you do leave windows open for ventilation, have strong screens (or decorative lattice) in place to prevent escapes and falls.